MehulSharma1/gocrpyto/README.md

 # gocrpyto
-A simple cli to track crypto prices written using Golang and Cobra.
+A CLI-based dashboard to track cryptocurrency prices.